Eusebi Güell: Biography

 Güell was born in Barcelona in 1846 and was the son of Joan Güell Ferrer, a wealthy industrialist from Torredembarra who had amassed considerable riches during his stay in Cuba as a slave trader and thanks to the numerous activities established at his return in Barcelona.
 His mother, Francesca Bacigalupi Dolcer, was a member of an ancient merchant family from Genoa who had moved to Catalonia in the late 18th century.

 He married Luisa Isabel López y Bru, daughter of Antonio López y López, Marquis of Comillas and notorious slave trader, in 1871.
 The couple had ten children.
 Güell took over his father's business, which was predominantly in textiles, and added to the family's wealth.
 After his wedding, he became one of Spain’s wealthiest men.

 Güell met the young architect, Antoni Gaudí, following a visit to the World Fair held in Paris in 1878, where he had seen Gaudi's work at the Spanish Pavilion.
-The pair become lifelong friends and associates and found that they had mutual interests, including religion (both were devout Catholics).
+The pair became lifelong friends and associates and found that they had mutual interests, including religion (both were devout Catholics).
 Güell became a patron to Gaudí.
 Their many collaborations began at the start of Gaudi's career, when Güell saw Gaudí as the man who could provide him with uniquely designed buildings.

 Among Güell's early commissions for the aspiring architect were the Bodega Güell (winery) at Garraf, the Pabellones Güell de Pedralbes and Park Güell which was originally the Güell family home and only later bequeathed to the state.